floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 - ...
 SO MUCH MORE

 notes:
-It feels like the Effect authors have thought of nearly everything under the sun.
-The Effect ecosystem is massive and provides tools to handle nearly every facit of modern application development.
+Application code in TypeScript often solves the same problems over and over again.
+Effect provides a rich ecosystem of libraries that provide standardized solutions to many of these problems.
+You can use these libraries to build your application, or you can use them to build your own libraries.

+However, effect understands its not always realistic to rewrite your entire application...

 ---

-### Effect is fully interoperable with existing code.
+### Effect is fully interoperable with existing code

 notes:
-By now you might have thought back to other projects aimed at 'doing typescript better', the majority of which ultimately fell to the same fate, a lack of easy interop with the vast and unavoidable existing javascript ecosystem
+By now you might have thought back to other projects aimed at 'doing typescript better', or even other programming languages, the majority of which ultimately fall to the same fate, a lack of easy interop with the vast and unavoidable existing javascript ecosystem

 Not Effect.
-While it would be awesome to write applications that are 'Effect all the way down', you are by no means forced to.
+While it would be awesome to write applications that are 'Effect all the way down', you can just start with the pieces of the ecosystem that make the most sense for the problems you are solving.

 Do you just want to rewrite a single endpoint that does some complicated parallel async work, or has some particularly nasty error handling?
 You can do it with Effect today.

 Do you just want to take advantage of one of Effects useful data structures?
 You can do it with Effect today.

+However, as more and more of your codebase is using Effect, you will probably find yourself wanting to utilize more of the ecosystem!

 ---